MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     This section lists several optional features, in particular determining which BAM files and which summary statistics are generated when running the pipeline.
 Currently, the following options are available:

-    *RawBAM*
-        If enabled, the pipeline will generate a final BAM, which is NOT processed using the GATK Indel Realigner (see below), following all other processing steps.

-    *RealignedBAM*
-        If enabled, the pipeline will generate a final BAM, which is processed using the GATK Indel Realigner [McKenna2010]_, in order to improve the alignment near indels, by performing a multiple sequence alignment in regions containing putative indels.

     *mapDamage*
         The 'mapDamage' option accepts four possible values: 'no', 'plot', 'model', and 'rescale'.
 By default value ('plot'), will cause mapDamage to be run in order to generate simple plots of the *post-mortem* DNA damage rates, as well as base composition plots, and more.
 If set to 'model', mapDamage will firstly generate the plots described for 'plot', but also construct models of DNA damage parameters, as described in [Jonsson2013]_.
 Note that a minimum amount of DNA damage is required to be present in order to build these models.
 If the option is set to 'rescale', both plots and models will be constructed using mapDamage, and in addition, the quality scores of bases will be down-graded based on how likely they are to represent *post-mortem* DNA damage (see above).